 SINGLE-LETTER TRADITIONAL MONOGRAMS

-A single initial that can be either the first or last name initial.
-Example: Anne Masters or Magie Davies.
-Modern or traditional, you can’t go wrong.
+Shown here with a single initial that can be either the first or last name initial.
+Example: Anne Easten or Evelyn Davies.
+It’s 2020, modern or traditional, you can’t go wrong.
 Consider who the gift is for and what fits them best.

-If you’re looking for a cool and custom gift to impress the ‘I do crew‘ in your wedding party go with a single initial monogram.
-It’s a modern twist – First name with first name initial above or just an initial only.
+Shown on the Personalized Whiskey Glass with Single Monogram Initial is a single initial with a modern twist – First name with first name initial above.
 Example: Andrew Michael or Michael Davis.
 Modern or traditional you can’t go wrong.
 As mentioned above, consider who the gift is for and what fits them best.

 THE INFAMOUS THREE-LETTER MONOGRAMS